Comcast/ActorServiceRegistry/README.md

 Publisher actors withdraw their availability by:

-1. declaratively informing the reistry of unavailability in response to being told by the registry that one or more of its dependents are unavailable
+1. declaratively informing the registry of unavailability in response to being told by the registry that one or more of its critical dependents are unavailable
-2. declaratively informing the registry of unavailability in response to tripped circuit breakers to outside web services
+2. declaratively informing the registry of unavailability in response to tripped circuit breakers to critical outside web services
 2. being deathwatch informed to the registry of termination after supervisior recovery max re-tries are exceeded
 3. being deathwatch informed to the registry of termination when their hosting cluster node fails